 A complete guide to every Stephen Sondheim musical

 Stephen Sondheim is an American composer and lyricist that has been active in musical theatre since 1954.
 With a catalogue including West Side Story, Into the Woods and Sweeney Todd, Sondheim was once named one of the greatest lyricists ever by Cameron Mackintosh.
 During his career, Sondheim has won 39 awards across ceremonies including the Tony Awards, the Olivier Awards and the Grammy Awards.
 He’s even gained entry to the American Academy of Arts and Letters, the American Theater Hall of Fame and in 2015, he was awarded the Presidential Medal of Freedom by Barack Obama.
-Take a listen to musicals featuring songs by Stephen Sondheim here and vote for your favourite at the bottom.

 Stephen Sondheim musicals

 Set in Brooklyn, Saturday Night tells the story of middle-class bachelor friends who want a life that’s more than working in Brooklyn.
 But, as they learn quickly, trying to get rich quick isn’t easy.
 Stephen Sondheim’s first musical was expected to open in 1954.
 However, due to the lead producer’s death, it was not produced and was first performed in 1997 in a student production in London.

 The musical retelling of Romeo and Juliet, West Side Story’s lyrics have become some of the most well-known in musical theatre.
 Featuring songs such as “I Feel Pretty”, “Somewhere” and “America”, the musical follows the love story between Tony and Maria, who belong to different groups in New York City.
 Their relationship brings the Sharks and Jets to loggerheads in a dance-packed extravaganza.